philipwalton/blog/_articles/private-instance-variables-in-javascript.md

   }
 }());

-// Since `age` is encapsulated, it can't be accessed directly console.log(age) // undefined
+// Since `age` is defined in the closure,
+// it can't be accessed form the outer scope console.log(age) // undefined

 // But it can be accessed through the getter. console.log(window.getAge()) // 42
 ```

-This pattern works well for keeping a regular variable hidden from the global scope, but it doesn't work at all if what you want to keep hidden is a property on an object.
-As mentioned before, if you have access to an object, you alway have access to all of its properties.
+This pattern works well for keeping a regular variable private, but it doesn't work at all if what you want to keep hidden is a property of an object.
+As mentioned before, if you have access to an object, you have access to all of its properties.

 So what can we do?